 If religion plays a part in avoiding divorce, legal separation from your spouse can be a permanent status in some states.

-This will at least put child support orders in place immediately if that’s a concern and you can still choose not to divorce when you finally go to trial.
+This will at least put child support orders in place immediately if that's a concern, and you can still choose not to divorce when you finally go to trial.

-You can even postpone another few months if you really think reconciling may still be a possibility.
+You can even postpone for another few months if you really think reconciling may still be a possibility.

 Hi, Yes, having a great family law attorney is very important.
 I should have clarified that the tips weren't listed in any particular order of importance.
 Thanks for commenting.